St. Clair River Projects

 Yes!
 Seasonal testing conducted by the St. Clair County Health Department at fifteen Great Lakes beaches indicates bacterial levels are generally at safe levels for swimming.
 Beaches still close occasionally especially after a heavy rainfall.
 For current beach closings call the 24-hour hotline at (810) 987-7253 or visit “St Clair County Beaches” on Facebook.

-Port Huron North:
+Port Huron North

 Near Pine Grove Park, just south of the Hollyhock, the shoreline restoration was completed in 2012.
 The project was led by the city of Port Huron.